pushkarkadam/portfolio/my_collections/_posts/2022-09-03-code-breaking-interactive.md

 ![compass](/portfolio/assets/images/blogs/cryptography/compass.jpg){:class="img-fluid"}

-It seems like the clues that I found in the safehouse has everything to do with the clues that I found from the bag.
+It seems like the clues that you found in the safehouse has everything to do with the clues that you found from the bag.
 The clues from the safehouse provide steps to encrypt the message.

 {% include image.html url="/portfolio/assets/images/blogs/cryptography/angles.jpg" description="<strong>Fig. 8</strong>.
 Image of angles from the bag" %}

+Your first order of business is to decipher the angles.

 <a class="btn btn-primary" data-toggle="collapse" href="#angles">View Solution</a>